 OR FOLLOW ANY LOCAL PERMITTING PROCESS

-THE CALIFORNIA DEPARTMENT OF HOUSING AND COMMUNITY DEVELOPMENT (HCD) ASSIGNED THE OVERWHELMING NUMBERS OF HOUSING UNITS CITIES MUST SEE BUILT, BUT THE LAWS THEMSELVES DO NOT REQUIRE ANY LOW-INCOME HOUSING.
+THE CALIFORNIA DEPARTMENT OF HOUSING AND COMMUNITY DEVELOPMENT (HCD) ASSIGNED THE OVERWHELMING NUMBERS OF HOUSING UNITS CITIES MUST PLAN FOR, BUT THE LAWS THEMSELVES DO NOT REQUIRE ANY LOW-INCOME HOUSING.
 THERE ARE NO LAWS FORCING A DEVELOPER TO BUILD LOW INCOME HOUSING

-WE JUST GET HARSHLY PUNISHED BY THE STATE IF PRIVATE DEVELOPERS DON'T DECIDE TO BUILD IT FOR US
+WE JUST GET HARSHLY PUNISHED BY THE STATE IF PRIVATE DEVELOPERS DON'T GET TO BUILD WHAT THEY WANT.

 Tom Lai, Director of Marin County Community Development Dept